talestonini/talestonini.com-v1/src/main/resources/pages/posts/LambdaDays24.md

 </div>

 Below are the recordings of my 2 favourite talks in the conference, which were the opening and closing keynotes on the second day.
-The first is about recent research on Algebraic Effect Handlers by **Research Scientist Ningning Xie**.
+The first is about recent research on Algebraic Effect Handlers by **Research Scientist Ningning Xie**, who starts by explaining the concepts of **Algebraic Effects** and **Effect Handlers** with interesting examples, and then goes on to propose a way of parallelizing computations with multiple handlers, offering a sample implementation in Haskell.

 <div class="aside">
   <div class="iframe-container">